Jakub Szumski

-Jakub Szumski (born 6 March 1992) is a Polish professional footballer who plays as a goalkeeper for Turkish club Sakaryaspor.
+Jakub Szumski (born 6 March 1992) is a Polish professional footballer who plays as a goalkeeper for TFF 1.
+Lig club Iğdır.
 Besides Poland, he has played in Turkey.

 Club career

-On 30 July 2012, he was loaned to Piast Gliwice until the end of the season.
+On 30 July 2012, Szumski was loaned from Legia Warsaw to Piast Gliwice until the end of the season.
 In July 2013, he signed a three-year deal with Piast.